MagrOne23/MagrOne23/README.md

 - 👋 Hi, I’m @MagrOne23
-- 👀 I’m interested in C# and Phyton
+- 👀 I’m interested in C# and HTML
-- 🌱 I’m currently learning C# and PHP
+- 🌱 I’m currently learning C# and PHP as well as HTML and CSS

 <!---